How to Stop Animals from Digging up the Lawn

 Racoon Lawn Damage

-How do I stop animals from digging up my lawn?
+How do I Stop Animals from Digging up My Lawn?

 Here are some things you can do to strengthen your lawn and discourage animals from digging in it.

 The more nematodes you have in your soil, the fewer grubs you’ll have.
 This will reduce one of the food sources that animals are looking for.
+You'll want to make sure you get Beneficial Nematodes from a reputable brand like, as they require special handling.
+We recommend these Beneficial Nematodes.

 Repellents are another way to deter animals from digging in your yard.
 Our favorite repellent is Repels-All Animal Repellent.
 It comes in powdered forms that you can sprinkle by hand, and liquids that you can attach to your hose and spray onto your lawn.
 This has worked reasonably well in our experience, but don’t expect a miracle.
 Repellents are most effective when they are sprayed at least once per week.